brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## But it doesn't scale

-A few months later, we all had a slack notification bar that looked like we just posted about free ice cream in the 'Everyone' channel.
+A few months later, we were completely exhausted by constant interruptions

 ::: notes
-- Constant interruptions
 - Repeated questions
 - Features and support both suffered a lot
 - Some users were getting really frustrated, as their tickets weren't handled
-- We, were getting frustrated
+- We, were getting frustrated as we were getting nowhere
 :::

 ---

-## So what had changed?
+## So what changed?
 - 50 users increased to 500
 - General population instead of just the most interested
 - We were no longer picking only low hanging fruits